liamhays/hpex/README.md

 This is a manual describing most of HPex's features.
-I've tried to make it as simple as possible, but watch out for things marked **Important:**.
+I've tried to make it as simple as possible, but watch out for things marked **Important:**, as well as those marked in bold.
 These are pitfalls and possible areas of confusion.
 # System Requirements

 **Important:** HPex is designed to run on Linux.
 It will probably work